devopsnov23/k8s-training/labs/lab-00-pods.md

 Delete the Pod and namespace.

 ## Creating a Namespace
 Many problems in the exam need to be solved in a specific namespace.
 Namespaces are intended for use in environments with many users spread across multiple teams, or projects as a means to separate Kubernetes resources.
-You'll start by creating a new namespace with the name business.
+You'll start by creating a new namespace with the name business-<YOUR NAME>.

 ## Imperative Namespace Creation
 To create a new namespace, run the create namespace command.
 Remember that you can also use the create ns short form to save some typing.
 ```
-kubectl create namespace business
+kubectl create namespace business-<YOUR NAME>
 ```

 ### Viewing Namespaces